Mariamugo/alx-low_level_programming/README.md

 #!/bin/bash
-this is for CPL projects
+this is for singly linked links projects